Setting Up a DIY Home Security System

-Figure A: How the Best DIY Home Security System Works
+How the Best DIY Home Security System Works

 When a burglar opens a door or window, the transmitter senses a loss of contact with the magnet and sends a signal to the panel.
 The panel places a call to the monitoring service, which then contacts the police or fire department.
 The monitoring service can also call you or anyone else you've listed as “first contacts.”

 Most cities require permits for do it yourself alarm systems (about $25 per year).
 Contact your city licensing department to get one, then stick it to a window in or near the front door.
 If you don't, your first false alarm may get you a fine plus a stern lecture from the police.